Home Roulette Strategy – Best Roulette Bets & Systems

 One of the main ways to implement a strategy in roulette is to use a betting system.
 Popular roulette systems such as the Martingale or Fibonacci are designed to be used on even-money bets such as red or black.

-We’ve listed the best roulette strategies, based on popular opinion, and how to use them at the top offshore casino sites in the following sections.
+We’ve listed the best strategies for roulette, based on popular opinion, and how to use them at the top offshore casino sites in the following sections.

 Martingale System

 The roulette strategy Martingale was developed by Paul Pierre Levy.
 It’s often cited as the best way to win at roulette, but is it?
-Theoretically, the Martingale system is a sound roulette betting strategy and it works simply: you double your bet size after a loss and reset after a win.
+The Martingale system is one of the easiest to implement, as it simply requires you to double your bet size after a loss and reset after a win.

 Pros: